Flotomate/product_docs/source/asset-management/manage-asset-details.rst

     :align: center
     :alt: figure 19

--  **Status**: You can classify an Asset based on usability by using the following statuses:
+-  **Status**: You can classify an Asset based on usage by using the following statuses:

     .. _amf-20: